A jewel at the heart of Tucson’s rustic beauty.

 What is the seating capacity inside the San Pedro Chapel?
 The Chapel pews seat up to 64 people.
 Events may have up to 75 people in attendance.

 Do you have AC/Heat?
 Yes.
 The San Pedro Chapel, Adobe House and Services Building are temperature controlled.
-You can adjust the thermostat to your comfort level.

 Can I have music and a dance floor?
 For the courtesy of our neighbors, amplified music is not allowed outdoors.
 Acoustic music is allowed, such as guitar, strings or soft background music (no horns).